 The Trustee expects its advisers to bring important and relevant climate-related issues and developments to the Trustee in a timely manner.
-Over the year to 31 December 2022, the Trustee received training on the recommendations of the TCFD framework and the Department for Work and Pensions ("DWP") regulations, technical training on climate scenario analysis, selecting climate-related metrics, and setting a net zero strategic objective.
-The Trustee receives written updates on key climate-related developments from the Fund's investment consultant on a quarterly basis and discussion occurs on an ad hoc basis in quarterly meetings.
-Additionally, the Trustee receives annual ESG analytics reports from its investment consultant, which includes all the climate-related metrics the Trustee has agreed to report as part of its TCFD report.
+Over the year to 31 December 2023, the Trustee received training on stewardship as an effective tool in managing climate change risk.
+The Trustee receives written updates on key climate-related developments from the Fund's investment consultant on a quarterly basis and discussion occurs on an ad-hoc basis in quarterly meetings.
+The Trustee receives an update on the level of climate risk posed to the Fund from the results of climate stress tests as part of a wider risk report on the Fund which is issued quarterly.
+Additionally, the Trustee reviewed the ESG analytics report from its investment consultant, which includes all the climate-related metrics the Trustee has agreed to report as part of its TCFD report.